boraoden/boraoden.github.io/_posts/2023-07-18-i-know-ii-en.md

 categories: personal
 permalink: i know ii - en
 ---
-oh, i wasn't posting in english for a while. just wanted to write something more on this beautiful song of placebo and myself.
+oh, i wasn't posting in english for a while. just wanted to write something more on this beautiful song of placebo and myself. [this](https://boraoden.net/i-know-en) was not enough apparently.

 i know better now, why brian molko wrote the lyrics "the past will catch you up as you run faster". it's impossible to escape from past; not only your own past of course, the past of your loved ones too.